 Location - Paluma Range National Park, North Queensland, Australia

-Distance - 8-10 kilometres return depending on route taken
+Distance - ~8 kilometres return

-Time - Allow 5-7 hours return depending on route taken
+Time - Allow 3-5 hours return

-Grade - 5 (AWTGS)
+Grade - 5 (AWTGS), medium to hard

 How to get there

-Follow the marked route (not a well-formed track - currently overgrown) alongside Keelbottom Creek East Branch for 700 metres (GPS straight).
-Then turn left and head south east for the saddle, through rough terrain, long grass, logs, and fallen trees, cross saddle (lot of cyclone damage this area, shredded trees).
+(which is not a well-formed track and is currently overgrown) alongside Keelbottom Creek East Branch for 700 metres.
+Then turn left and head south-east for the saddle, through rough terrain, long grass, logs, and fallen trees, cross saddle (a lot of cyclone damage this area, previously shredded trees).
 The saddle is the delineation between west and east flowing creeks.
-Over the saddle, walk alongside or above a small creek.
+Over the saddle, walk alongside a small creek.
 Follow the creek down until you reach the scout campsite.

 After a break, explore the area in close proximity to find lookouts and views down the gorge.
 Walk into the creek and down the cascades and falls to a lovely pool at the bottom.
-Return up the slope to camp (this trail very steep, loose rocks, loose soil).
+Return up the slope to camp (this trail is very steep with loose rocks and soil).